yu-fung-hang/interview-QnA/Past Experience/Resume/README.md

 1. Built a ridesharing back-end system from scratch, implemented CRUD operations for user management and payment card management
 2. Enabled authentication and authorization by integrating Spring Security into the system
-3. Implemented the send verification code function with Java Mail Library
+3. Utilized Java Mail Library for sending verification code to users
 4. Applied WebSocket to fetch vehicle's real-time GPS from MongoDB at regular intervals

 ###